 Where there are issues over which we disagree, help us to settle them in proper order.
 I pray that I will allow You, Lord, to be so in control of my life that my wife will be able to freely trust Your Holy Spirit working in me.
 Help me to love her the way You love me, so that I will gain her complete respect and love.
 Give her a submissive heart and the faith she needs to trust me to be the spiritual leader in our home.
 At the same time, help us to submit “to one another in the fear of God” (Ephesians 5:21).
 I know that only You, Lord, can make that perfect balance happen in our lives.

-The above article comes from the book, The Power of a Praying® Husband, written by Stormie Omartian, published by Harvest House.
-This book has 20 short, easy-to-read chapters which share how you can intercede for your wife in areas where she longs for your prayers.
-There is also advice, personal stories from well-known Christian men, and words from Scripture that will also help you in praying for your wife.
+This article comes from the book, The Power of a Praying® Husband, written by Stormie Omartian, published by Harvest House.
+This book has 20 short, easy-to-read chapters.
+They share how you can intercede for your wife in areas where she longs for your prayers.
+Stormie also gives advice, and shares personal stories from well-known Christian men.
+In addition, there are words from Scripture that will also help you in praying for your wife.

 — ALSO —

-To learn more on this subject, please click onto the Crossway.com web site link below to read a related article written by Dr Norm Wright:
+To learn more on this subject, please read the following Crossway.com article, written by Dr Norm Wright:

 Filed under: For Married Men